mctinker/Map-Tasker/README.md

 ### To Do List (in no particular order)

-[] On the output of totals, only show totals for what is displayed
-[] Include/map more Tasker preferences
+[] Include/map remaining Tasker preferences
 [] Support additional plugins
-[] Complete insertion of Python docstrings for programming etiquette
+[] Improve Configuration Map: include Tasks not associtaed with any Profile
+[] Improve Configuration Map: include pointer to Tasks to which there is a Perform Task action.

 ### Contributions:
 [Taskometer](https://github.com/Taskomater/Tasker-XML-Info)